lisawilliams/Week2Lab/README.md

 I am making an experimental change to this file to test out the wonders of version control.

-Making a change to test branches.
+Hi, I'm making a change to test my version control system.